Ethiopia's Abiy says has Tigray leaders in his sights

 Their exact whereabouts remain unknown.

-As the Ethiopian military beared down on Mekele last week, global concern mounted about a possible bloodbath in a city that, before the conflict, had a population of half a million.
+As the Ethiopian military bore down on Mekele last week, global concern mounted about a possible bloodbath in a city that, before the conflict, had a population of half a million.

-But the government says little combat actually occurred as pro-TPLF forces retreated.

 A communications blackout in Tigray has made it difficult to verify claims from both sides about how the fighting is going.